babel/website/_posts/2016-12-07-the-state-of-babel.md

 ---

-> If you find anyone typos/issues please send a PR or comment on [babel/babel.github.io#1014](https://github.com/babel/babel.github.io/pull/1014)
+> See typos/issues?
+Please send a PR or comment on [babel/babel.github.io#1014](https://github.com/babel/babel.github.io/pull/1014)

+If anything we want to let you know that many of us got our start with Babel in order to learn JavaScript rather than helping because we already knew it.
+Personally, I knew nothing about compilers and had just learned what ES6 was when I found the project.
+I got here because of a tiny bit of curiosity and [some encouragement from a lot of people](https://medium.com/@hzoo/ossthanks-some-thoughts-d0267706c2c6#.lcga2ggrw).
+I want to carry that forward and hope that we can all succeed together.

 Thanks so much for reading!